aesara-devs/aesara/doc/extending/graph_rewriting.rst

       This method takes a :class:`FunctionGraph` object and adds :ref:`features
       <libdoc_graph_fgraphfeature>` to it.
 These features are "plugins" that are needed
-      for the :meth:`GlobalOptimizer.apply` method to do its job properly.
+      for the :meth:`GraphRewriter.apply` method to do its job properly.

     .. method:: optimize(fgraph)

       This is the interface function called by Aesara.
-It calls :meth:`GlobalOptimizer.apply` by default.
+It calls :meth:`GraphRewriter.apply` by default.

 Local optimization